-NOTE 4 tWR is defined in ns, for calculation of tWRPDEN it is necessary to round up tWR/tCK to the next integer.
+NOTE 4 tWR is defined in ns, for calculation of tWRPDEN it is necessary to round up tWR/tCK using the appropriate rounding algorithm.

-NOTE 5 WR in clock cycles as programmed in MR0.
+NOTE 5 WR in clock cycles as programmed in MRO.

 NOTE 6 tREFI depends on TOPER.